Skip to main content

 Middle East: This region takes lounge food seriously.
 The lounges at Dubai and Doha feature extensive buffets that would put some hotel restaurants to shame.
 Fresh mezze, grilled meats, aromatic rice dishes, and pastries that are made in-house.
 Emirates and Qatar Airways both treat their lounges as brand ambassadors, and the food reflects that ambition.

-Asia: As I mentioned in our Asia lounge guide, the food here is often the highlight.
+Asia: As covered in our Asia lounge guide, the food here is often the highlight.
 Noodle bars at Hong Kong, soba at Narita, bibimbap at Incheon, laksa at Singapore.
 The common thread is freshness and regional pride - these lounges serve food that represents their country's cuisine.

 Europe: Consistent but rarely spectacular at the business class level.
 You'll find good bread (obviously), decent cheese and charcuterie, and one or two hot options.
 Lufthansa lounges tend to have solid German fare - sausages, pretzels, hearty soups.
 British Airways lounges are middling.
 The standout is usually the alcohol selection - European lounges tend to have better wine and spirits than their American equivalents.